 Consider this a formal invitation to plan your next trip, even if you can’t be certain it will happen exactly as planned.

-According to Airbnb, there is a growing trend of mixing work and vacation travel, including people bringing their family along on a trip and taking vacation time at the end.
+According to Airbnb, there is a growing trend of mixing work and vacation travel, including people bringing their family along on a work trip and taking vacation time at the end.
 This can make a lot of sense economically thanks to savings on tickets or hotel rooms.
 (My family has done versions of this kind of mixed work-vacation travel in Orlando, Mexico, and Laos.)

 Go ahead—put a trip on the calendar and invite some friends or family members to help keep you accountable.
 Your positive expectations alone may make it feel like a mini vacation!